6 Time Management Steps Every Mum Should Know

 - Daily schedule/routine/timetable

-It easier to see the big picture this way.
+It easier to see the big picture this way, and it helps your time management too.
 Plus it is so satisfying to visually see your list diminishing as you slowly cross out each task when it is accomplished.

 - Plan easier meals or have a dinner treat on one day of the weekend, so that you can catch a breather.